JuanSu4rez/OverCooked_Unreal/README.md

 To do list:

-plates cannot be placed on stove (Done, needs to be tested)

-Clean plates cannot be placed on sink (Done, needs to be tested)

 only "fryiables" (like putty) can be placed on frying pots

-Choppable food, cannot be placed on plates unless is chopped

 once an ingredient is placed on a plate, it cannot be removed => only way to get rid off whatever is on the plate is disposing it